Schering-Plough

 Schering-Plough Corporation was an American pharmaceutical company.
 It was originally the U.S. subsidiary of the German company Schering AG, which was founded in 1851 by Ernst Christian Friedrich Schering.
 As a result of nationalization, it became an independent company.
-In 1971, the Schering Corporation merged with Plough (founded by Memphis area entrepreneur Abe Plough in 1908) to form Schering-Plough.
+In 1971, the Schering Corporation merged with Plough, Inc. (founded by Memphis-based entrepreneur Abe Plough in 1908) to form Schering-Plough.
 On November 4, 2009 Merck & Co. merged with Schering-Plough with the new company taking the name of Merck & Co.

 Schering-Plough manufactured several pharmaceutical drugs, the most well-known of which were the allergy drugs Claritin and Clarinex, an anti-cholesterol drug Vytorin, and a brain tumor drug Temodar.
 These are now available from Merck & Co.

 Schering-Plough also owned and operated the major foot care brand name Dr. Scholl's and the skin care line Coppertone.
 These also became a part of the new company.

 As of June 2005, Schering-Plough had 1.4% market share in the U.S., placing it seventeenth in the top twenty pharmaceutical corporations by sales compiled by IMS Health.

 Schering-Plough was a full member of the European Federation of Pharmaceutical Industries and Associations (EFPIA), a membership which is also maintained by the new Merck & Co.